MichielNoback/java_gitbook/05_web/databases.md

     }
 ```

-Here, you see the use of `while (rs.next()) {}` which is not entirely logical if you expect a single result, as in this case.
+Here, you see the use of `while (rs.next()) {}` which is not entirely logical if you expect a single result, as in this case (checking for a registered user).
 Maybe it is better to add some checks, such as:

 ```java
 if (rs.getFetchSize() > 1) {